 It was owned by the famous and perhaps infamous Polish knight, Lord Stibor in the 14th century who was a great supporter of King Zsigmond of Hungary.
 These were the heydays of Beckó when Lord Stibor controlled his lands from there.
 He turned the place into a splendid palace in those days.
 The last heir of the Stibor family was Stiborici Katalin after 1434 and she got married to Bánffy Pál of Alsólindva.
 Thus, the castle has become the property of the Bánffy family until the 20th century.

 In the Turkish age, it was surrounded by an outer wall, though the battles of the Ottoman wars were far away from this quite safe place.
 The chronicles recorded merely one occasion when a Crimean Tatar raiding party appeared at the walls of Beckó in 1599 but the garrison could easily scatter them.
 There were 218 houses in the small town in 1598.
 Strategically, the castle was not very important so only one such bastion was built that was able to answer the challenge of the quickly developing artillery.

-The settlement below the castle had a right to keep markets in 1520.
+The settlement below the castle had a right to keep markets as early as 1520.
 Its Franciscan monastery was built in 1689.
 During the 17th century, the small town had some guilds: boot-makers, broad-cloth makers, and millers lived there.
 The Mednyánszky family had a manor and palace there in 1540.
 Its church is built in the Gothic and Renaissance style.
 It is assumed, that the garrison always opened the castle’s gates willingly to the Transylvanian princes (Bocskai, Bethlen, I.Rákóczi) when they were attacking the Habsburgs during the 17th century.